/Design-Space Exploration of a Non-volatile computing framework for distributed processing at the Edge

 Human Computer Interaction has taken a leap forward in the past decade with the advent of advanced software and hardware infrastructure and will dominate edge computing or distributed on-sensor computing paradigm for the coming years.
 High quality digital pixel sensors, emerging network connectivity, advent of computer vision (CV) and artificial intelligence (AI) algorithms and low-power domain-specific accelerators have funnelled the growth of virtual reality (VR) and augmented reality (AR) platforms.
 Advanced pixel sensors and hybrid integration technologies are resulting in a reduced form factor sensor-processor infrastructure, facilitating the growth of AR systems.
 For on-chip/sensor distributed computing, some of the key system requirements are: minimal data movement and latency between sensor and compute block, low-complexity hand/eye tracking and AI algorithms, an efficient memory hierarchy, pipelined micro-architecture with respect to the dataflow and communication bandwidth, among many other factors.

-The aim of this Ph.D. is three-fold: 1) performance and energy modelling for AR/VR workloads considering distributed on-chip compute and several design factors as stated above, 2) propose non-volatile computing framework comprising hybrid memory organisation (NVM with SRAM) and non-volatile logic for DNN processing; 3) analyse workload aware configurations of the proposed framework based on optimization of the design parameters.
+The aim of this Ph.D. is three-fold: 1) performance and energy modelling for AR/VR workloads considering distributed on-chip compute and several design factors as stated above, 2) propose non-volatile computing framework comprising hybrid memory organisation (NVM with SRAM) for DNN processing; 3) analyse workload aware configurations of the proposed framework based on optimization of the design parameters.

-Required background: Master’s degree in electrical engineering or Computer Engineering
+Required background: Master’s degree in Electrical Engineering or Computer Engineering

-Type of work: 10% literature study, 25% computer architecture, 25% performance modelling, 40% digital design
+Type of work: 10% literature study, 25% computer architecture, 40% performance modelling, 25% digital design

 Supervisor: Marian Verhelst